• Product registration

 • 简体中文

-Category: ShotMeter
+Category: Shotmeter

 Modeling Of The Shot Peening Of A Nickel Alloy With The Consideration Of Both Residual Stresses And Work Hardening

-Posted on September 11, 2025 by Flavia Fu
+Posted on September 11, 2025 (September 29, 2025) by Flavia Fu

 Shot peening of turbine disk engines is performed in the aerospace industry in order to enhance fatigue life.
 This surface […]